 What a lock file doesn’t do for you

-Once again, if
+Once again, think if instead

 foobar had been pinned to